hongyi18/DMSolitonFinder/README.md

 # DMSolitonFinder

 DMSolitonFinder is a Mathematica package devoted to solving dark matter soliton profiles in an automated way.
 It will dynamically adjust the boundary conditions and the spatial range of solutions until localized solutions are found with the requested precision and accuracy.
-This package was [featured in the Staff Picks and Publication Materials columns on Wolfram Community](https://community.wolfram.com/groups/-/m/t/3203564).
+This package is [featured in the Staff Picks and Publication Materials columns on Wolfram Community](https://community.wolfram.com/groups/-/m/t/3203564).

 ## Installation/update